 NMFS would be able to track CV catch of AI Pacific cod using existing reporting methods.
-Currently, CVs are required to report that catch using eLandings (Interagency Electronic Reporting System).
+Currently, CVs are required to report catch using eLandings (Interagency Electronic Reporting System).
 These reports require that vessels delivering catch report the State of Alaska statistical areas where the catch occurred.
-NMFS can determine the management area where catch occurred from these statistical area reports, verify the catch was from a CV, and determine if the landing was delivered to an AI shorebased processor.
-NMFS would continue to sum all directed Pacific cod landings by CVs and delivered to all AI shorebased processors and close the fishery as necessary when the limit has been reached.

-Looking at the option to limit the amount of A season trawl CV Pacific cod harvest in the BS, this option appears manageable from NMFS's perspective, but this proposed limitation on harvest in the BS is splitting the BS TACs for Pacific cod into smaller portions which increases the burden on management to manage this ever smaller allocations.
+NMFS can determine the management area where catch occurred from these statistical area reports, verify the catch was from a CV, and determine if the landing was delivered to an AI shore-based processor.
+NMFS would continue to sum all directed Pacific cod landings by CVs and deliveries to all AI shore-based processors, and close the directed fishery, as necessary, when the limit has been reached.
+Looking at the option to limit the amount of A season trawl CV Pacific cod harvest in the BS, this option appears manageable from NMFS's perspective, but this proposed limitation on harvest in the BS is splitting the BS TACs for Pacific cod into smaller portions which increases the burden on management.